 Following are the general ways that Buyers are able to finance the business of their dreams.

 The very first thing a prospective business buyer should do is to complete an inventory of all their personal assets, and other available sources of financing i.e. friends, relatives etc. Some buyers have residential equity that can be used to obtain a line of credit to purchase a business.
-Other buyers may have good business relationships that can be effectively used to obtain credit power.
+Other buyers may have good business relationships and excelling lead nurturing tactic that can be effectively used to obtain credit power.
 It is also sometimes possible to borrow a rich relative’s financial statement for co-signing purposes, or partner with a friend to buy a business.
 Some assets can be either sold or borrowed against.
 It is also very important to determine what your FICO credit score is.
 The scores range from about 500 points to 850 points.
 People with FICO scores above 750 can usually borrow money at very good terms, and often without income qualification.
 Many a business has been purchase with the judicious use of credit cards, but only if it makes sense.

 These rich investors are desirous of assisting in the funding of business start-ups and acquisitions, but do not want to participate in the day to day management.
 For their investment they expect to share in the profits for a certain period of time.
 The formula can work in a number of ways.
 For instance, after deducting a reasonable annual paycheck for the Buyer, the remaining profits are split based on some formula.
 Typically, the split is in the favor of the investor until he has received his investment back.
 Then the split is changed in favor of the Buyer for a certain period of time.
 The ultimate goal is for the Buyer to eventually own the business free and clear of the investor involvement.
 This criterion usually does not apply to the purchase of small to medium sized businesses.